-Place personal property, including coats, briefcases, purses, backpacks, book bags, computer cases, cellular telephones, and personal audio equipment, in the designated area.
-Food and drink are not permitted in the room.
+Place personal property, including coats, briefcases, purses, backpacks, book bags, and computer cases outside of the room (this is to prevent clutter and restricted movability).
+Lockers are available to stow belongings; please ask staff about reserving a locker and key.
+Food and drink are not permitted in the room but may be left outside the room.
 Only materials needed for research, including pencils, paper, and research notes, may be kept with you.
 Any personal property brought into the room is subject to inspection upon leaving.

-Please fill out a request form, available at the service desk, and give it to the staff member on duty.
-Since this is a closed stack area, staff will page your materials from the stacks and bring them to the reading area.
+Staff will bring your materials from the stacks and bring them to the reading area.
 Please return your materials to the staff member at the service desk.
-Materials will be paged until 4:30 p.m.; all materials must be returned to the service desk by 4:50 p.m. for reshelving.
+Materials can be retrieved until 30 minutes prior to the department’s closing.